 Most coding bootcamps teach pair programming, and graduates are used to working together.
 If you hire a group of grads, instead of up-staffing one-by-one, they can advance and grow together.

-According to Globoforce’s Fall 2014 Report, employees who have quality relationships with their coworkers are more likely to be engaged and happy at work, and 89 percent say that work relationships are important to their quality of life.
+According to a Globoforce report, employees who have quality relationships with their coworkers are more likely to be engaged and happy at work, and 89 percent say that work relationships are important to their quality of life.
 Bringing on a group of bootcamp grads will boost morale, as the newbies adjust to their new career.

 Hiring a group of bootcamp grads will also inspire healthy competition.
 They will support each other, but they will also strive to learn faster, achieve more, and stand out from their peers.